HISTORY OF THE ROYAL OAK

 A BUILDING UNCHANGED IN 300 YEARS

-The Royal Oak started life as a tannery and although the precise date of the building's construction is unknown, one of the chimney stacks bears the date 1705 and it is known to have been in use as a tannery by 1707.
+Although the precise date of The Royal Oak's construction is unknown, one of the chimney stacks bears the date 1705 and it is known to have been in use as a tannery by 1707.

-The tannery works were a contributing factor in the decision to move St Peter's Church from it's position directly to the west of the building, to where it stands today.
-The works owned the watercourses at the back of (what is today) The Royal Oak garden and their use contributed to the regular flooding of the old church.
+The tannery works were built and owned by Thomas Wright and after his death the building continued to be referred to as a tanyard for over 100 years.
+It is known the tannery was a contributing factor in the decision to move St Peter's Church in 1842, from its position directly to the west of The Royal Oak, to where it stands today.
+The tannery owned the watercourses at the back of (what is today) The Royal Oak garden and their use in the tanning process contributed to the regular flooding of the old church.